lukekarrys/geohash-cli/README.md

 - [`hex-frac-dec-frac`](https://www.npmjs.com/package/hex-frac-dec-frac)

-## TODO

-- Add options to only get graticule, global, or neighbors instead of all

 ## Contributing

 This is written in ES6 and compiled to ES5 using [`babel`](https://babeljs.io/).
 The code you require will come from the `lib/` directory which gets compiled from `src/` before each `npm publish`.